 When the song was written, Kelly & Steinberg recorded a simple, keyboard-based, eight-track demo at Kelly’s home studio.
 “I had just purchased a Roland Jupiter 8 keyboard,” recalled Kelly.
 “We used the Jupiter 8 to create the main keyboard and bass tracks.
 For the drum track, we used an old Linn drum computer.
 We demoed the song quickly, and kept it simple.
 I sang the falsetto in a Smokey-style voice, then we added some background vocal parts.”

 Steinberg & Kelly were both very happy with the completed song and demo.
 They felt that “Like A Virgin” was a very original song, and that it could be a hit if the right artist recorded it.
-However, the song was passed on by many labels, producers and artists over the next year.
+However, the song was passed on by many record labels, producers and artists over the next year.

 “We tried to place ‘Like A Virgin,’ but everyone looked at us like we were nuts,” said Steinberg.
 “Some people even asked us to change the title.
 I knew that compared to most mainstream pop lyrics, the title and theme might seem a bit jolting and risque.
 But I liked the idea of writing a lyric concept which hadn’t quite been done before.”